 Fortunately, the process to register your trademark is fairly straightforward and affordable.
 While using an attorney to navigate the registration system is not entirely necessary, obtaining some sort of support is preferable in that it will protect you from any potential pitfalls.

-Online resources like LegalZoom in particular can streamline the process and make it far less daunting than if you go it alone.
+Online resources like LegalZoom in particular can often streamline the process and make it far less daunting than if you go it alone.
 The company’s complete trademark package costs just $189 plus the filing fee and takes you through every step beginning with the initial application and database search for potential trademark conflicts all the way through to writing a press release announcing your approved trademark registration to the public.

 Moreover, LegalZoom offers a 100% satisfaction guarantee to its trademark registration customers, which is an expression of confidence that springs from a proven track record of success.
 In fact, more U.S. trademarks were filed through LegalZoom than through the top 20 law firms combined in 2010.